United to restrict low-fare flyers to one carry-on bag

 The boarding process will also be faster because fewer customers will be searching for overhead bin space, United said.

-The announcement follows a move by Delta Air Lines Inc to sell cheap tickets that prohibit itinerary changes and seat selection.
+The announcement follows a move by Delta Air Lines Inc (DAL.N) to sell cheap tickets that prohibit itinerary changes and seat selection.

 Delta and United hope to lure customers with cheap fares and upsell them once they reveal the conditions of the ticket.
-It is a practice they are using to compete with low-cost carriers Spirit Airlines Inc and Frontier Airlines, which charge for add-ons including carry-on bags.
+It is a practice they are using to compete with low-cost carriers Spirit Airlines Inc (SAVE.O) and Frontier Airlines, which charge for add-ons including carry-on bags.

 Frontier was lowest for customer satisfaction in J.D.
 Power's North American airline survey in 2016.
 Spirit was not included in the survey.